 Yee sang, a colourful salad used during Chinese New Year.
-Served in a big plate or tray, yee sang consist of freshly shredded vegetables, fruits, fried crackers and fresh fish.
+Served on a big plate or tray, it consists of freshly shredded vegetables, fruits, fried crackers and fresh fish.
 This recipe uses ingredients which are typically served during Chinese New Year in Malaysia and Singapore.
-There are always many different types of combinations of ingredients you can use.
-Tossing yee sang is great way to celebrate the festive season with family, friends and colleagues.
-The dish itself symbolizes abundance and prosperity.
+There are many different types of combinations of ingredients that can be used.
+Tossing yee sang is great way to celebrate the festive season with family, friends and colleagues as the dish itself symbolizes abundance and prosperity.

-This prosperity toss salad comes from the Chinese community in Malaysia and Singapore as yee sang is not known in China or other Chinese dominant countries until the recent years.
-The idea of yee sang however does reflect the Cantonese traditions that enjoy the flavours of fresh fishes.
+This prosperity toss salad started from the Chinese community in Malaysia and Singapore as yee sang is not known in China or other Chinese dominant countries until the recent years.
+The idea of yee sang, however does reflect the Cantonese tradition of enjoying the flavours of fresh fishes.

 Besides the ingredients listed in the recipe, there are many other ingredients you can use for yee sang.
-Here is a list of ingredients you can pick from to assemble your own yee sang.
+Here is a list of ingredients you can pick from to assemble yours.

 |Fish||Fresh salmon, smoked salmon, raw wolf herring, jelly fish (sold fresh or prepacked in Asian grocers), abalone|